Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 The crime scene cleaning industry is not regulated in the UK, although strict public safety guidelines must be followed to minimise potential risks.

-Biohazards like blood and other bodily fluids are regulated by the Health and Safety Executive.
-This means that only authorised companies can handle the cleanup of biohazards using professional cleaning supplies and cleaning materials.
+This means that only authorised companies can handle the cleanup of biohazards using professional cleaning supplies and materials.

 Who cleans up crime scenes?